General-Purpose Models for the Chemical Sciences: LLMs and Beyond: Applications

-These diverse approaches illustrate the evolving landscape of chemical \glspl{gpm}, each balancing broad applicability with domain-specific precision.
-Still, most applications of \glspl{gpm} focus on using these models for one specific application and we will review those in the following.
+These diverse approaches illustrate the evolving landscape of chemical \glspl{gpm}.
+Still, most applications of \glspl{gpm} focus on using such models for one specific application, and we will review those in the following.